felipefava/request_params_validation/README.md

 and the messages, you can setup your own exceptions classes for each type of failure.
 They are globals configurations options that allow you to do that.
 See below to see them all.

-## Global Configurations <a name='global_configurations'></a>
+## Global Configurations <a name='configuration'></a>
 Global configurations help you to customize the gem to fulfill your needs.
-To change this configuration, you need to create an initializer and setup what you want to change:
+To change this configuration, you need to create an initializer and configure what you want to change:

 ```ruby
 # config/initializers/request_params_validation.rb